 Almost all impact investments are made in traditional corporations.
-But philanthropist-investors who wish to promote a company's social mission can also invest in benefit corporations or certified B Corporations.
+But investors who wish to promote a company's social mission can also invest in benefit corporations or certified B Corporations.

-The charters of benefit corporations obligate management to consider interests beyond those of shareholders, including other stakeholders who may be materially affected by the business: workers, customers, suppliers, the communities in which the firm operates, and the environment.
+The charters of benefit corporations obligate management to consider interests beyond those of shareholders, including those of other stakeholders who may be materially affected by the business: workers, customers, suppliers, the communities in which the firm operates, and the environment.

-Along similar lines, the nonprofit organization B Lab certifies companies, whether or not chartered as benefit corporations, as "B Corporations" if they meet certain "standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose."96
+Along similar lines, the nonprofit organization B Lab certifies companies, whether or not they are chartered as benefit corporations, as "B Corps" if they meet certain "standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose."103